 Conclusion

-At this point, you have Draw.io installed on Ubuntu, ready to create flowcharts, network diagrams, UML diagrams, and organizational charts.
-In summary, the Snap method provides the simplest experience with automatic updates, while Flatpak offers enhanced sandboxing, and the .deb package gives direct system integration for users who prefer traditional package management.
-For related graphics and productivity tools, see how to install Inkscape on Ubuntu for vector graphics editing, install GIMP on Ubuntu for image manipulation, or install LibreOffice on Ubuntu for a complete office suite.
+Draw.io is installed on Ubuntu and ready to create flowcharts, network diagrams, UML diagrams, and database schemas offline or with cloud storage.
+Snap users can switch between stable and edge channels as needed, Flatpak users have sandboxed isolation with automatic updates, and .deb users have direct system integration with manual update control.
+For related graphics and productivity tools, see how to install Inkscape on Ubuntu for vector editing, install GIMP on Ubuntu for image manipulation, or install LibreOffice on Ubuntu for a complete office suite.

 with version attached to package, grep for \.deb has to be changed, e.g.: